kfrankc/UCLA_Course_Notes/Winter_2016/CS 170A/hw1_notes.md

 1. Invertible Matrix
 ```
 an n by n square matrix A is invertible if there exists n by n square matrix B such that AB = BA = I_n
 an n by n square matrix A is called singular if it is not invertible.
 This can be tested by seeing that the det(A) = 0
+* if A is real symmetric and A = A ^-1
 ```
 2. Hermitian Matrix
 ```